The ULTIMATE GUIDE to the BEST math books for kids in primary grades, K-2. Includes a FREE printable book guide you can download and use.

 The Best Math Books for Kids in Primary

-Integrating children’s literature into your math lessons is simple enough but requires a bit of planning.
+Integrating children’s literature into your math lessons is simple enough, but requires a bit of planning.
 I suggest getting the books you have collected to teach math organized together by math concepts.
 This makes selecting and grabbing a book quick and straightforward.
-You can grab a FREE printable guide of the best math books for kids in primary below.
+You can grab a FREE printable guide of the best math books for kids in primary school below.

 Books for Teaching Numbers